Influence functions and regularity tangents for efficient active learning: Definitions and preliminaries

 MLE has the nice property of being invariant to changes in the scale or representation of its parameters $\theta$.
 However, sometimes we need to place a prior on $\theta$, which might correspond for example to the use of a regularizer term in the regression problem:

-This is an example of a {\em maximum a posteriori (MAP)} optimization problem because the parameter vector $\theta$ now has a probability distribution attached to it.
+This is an example of a {\em maximum a posteriori} (MAP) optimization problem because the parameter vector $\theta$ now has a probability distribution attached to it.
 If we change the representation of $\theta$ but keep the regularizer term $R(s,\theta)$ the same, then we may get a different maximum.
-However, some reparametrizations, such as scaling $\theta$ in the linear least squares problem, can be compensated by a corresponding reduction in the scale of $s$, which is itself a hyperparameter being optimized in regularized regression.
-Thus, the use of MAP may be defensible to Bayesians when it provides a probabilistic interpretation to regularization problems.
+Nevertheless, some reparametrizations, such as scaling $\theta$ in the linear least squares problem with $\L_2$ regularizer (and reciprocally scaling the features $X$), can be compensated by a corresponding reduction in the scale of $s$, which is itself a hyperparameter being optimized in regularized regression.
+Because of this invariance property, the use of MAP may be more defensible to Bayesians when it provides a probabilistic interpretation to regularization problems in the context of model selection.
+(See also equation \ref{eq:reg-reparam}, which considers transforming $R$ through a monotonic function.)

 Returning to simple regression

 where we have omitted the normalizer ${1\over n}$ for convenience of exposition, and to ordinary least squares regression

 we form a probability distribution